 For spring photos, you’ll move on to learn about setting up the shot, highlighting your subject with backlighting, and using macro, wide angle, and panoramic lenses.

 The summer segment, filmed at the Minnesota State Fair, will cover photographing crowds, focusing in tightly on animated faces, and working with indoor scenes.

 In the fall, you’ll be able to choose the right exposure for the changing colors, creatively show motion in your photos, and find different perspectives to shoot from.

 Winter requires perhaps the most consideration, starting with dressing to stay warm and dry and figuring out what you can take with you and how to transport it (Layne uses a sled).
 He also explains how to use light and exposure for realistic colors and gives tips on visualizing and cropping great images.
 You’ll also see how a nearly monochromatic image with dull colors can get more spark when converting to black and white.

-Throughout the course, you’ll learn to get the best images of each of the four seasons: perhaps you’ll reveal the first flowers unfolding in the spring; capture the festive atmosphere at a summer fair; present the gorgeous spread of fall, and highlight exquisite frosted trees or tenacious frozen berries in winter.
+Throughout the course, you’ll learn to get the best images of each of the four seasons: perhaps you’ll reveal the first flowers unfolding in the spring, capture the festive atmosphere at a summer fair, present the gorgeous spread of fall, or highlight exquisite frosted trees and tenacious frozen berries in winter.
 The skills you’ll learn can help you capture beauty through your lifetime.

 MORE IN THIS COURSE:

 - Season Photography Preview

 - Using Backlighting in Photography to Highlight Subjects

 - Choosing Wide Angle or Panoramic